owlbarn/tutorial/book/slicing/README.md

 Slicing and indexing is an important topic in Owl, make sure you understand it well before proceeding to other chapters.

-## Broadcasting Operation
+## Broadcasting

-Indexing, slicing, and broadcasting are three fundamental functions in [Ndarray module](https://github.com/ryanrhymes/owl/blob/master/src/owl/dense/owl_dense_ndarray_generic.mli).
-This chapter introduces the broadcasting operation in Owl.
-For indexing and slicing, please refer to [this Chapter](slicing.html).
+Following indexing and slicing introduced in previous section, this section introduces the broadcasting operation in Owl.

 ### What Is Broadcasting?